igsaas-sharing-session/igsaas-debezium/README.md

-# Debezium with PostgreSQL Redis and Spring Boot
+# Debezium with PostgreSQL Redis and Spring Boot Demo

 This project demonstrates how to set up **Change Data Capture (CDC)** with **Debezium** to capture changes in a PostgreSQL database and consume these changes in a Spring Boot application.
 The captured changes are then stored in **Redis** for quick access.